Display to header level

 When journalists arrive, make sure they are each personally welcomed and given a press packet.
 Be sure to get their contact information.
-The press packet will include a copy of the media alert, background information on the type of conservation funding used to preserve the site you are visiting, your contact information, information about the preserved property where the event is being held and information about your organization.
+In the press packet, you will want to include your contact information, a copy of the media alert, background information about the preserved property where you will be holding the event, and information about your organization.

-Even with media in attendance, designate a staff or volunteer to take lots of pictures and take notes on the legislator’s remarks and items that will require follow-up.
-If someone on your team has good videography skills, consider recording the event and uploading it to your Facebook page and/or your website.
-Please send copies/links to the Pennsylvania Land Trust Association.
+Even with media in attendance, designate staff or a volunteer to take lots of pictures and take notes on the legislator’s remarks and items that will require follow-up.
+If someone on your team has good videography skills, consider recording the event and uploading it to your Facebook page or website.

 Send out a press release as soon as possible after the event.
 A press release is more comprehensive than a media alert.
 Reporters often take directly from press releases for their articles, making them extremely important.
-The news release should review highlights of the event and contain information about your land trust.
-It should include quotations from the legislator and the head of your organization, (executive director or board president), as well as authority figures (such as someone directly impacted by the land conservation work) to add authenticity and legitimacy to the release.
+The news release should review the highlights of the event and contain information about your land trust.
+It should include quotations from the legislator and the head of your organization (the executive director or board president), as well as authority figures (such as someone directly impacted by the land conservation work) to add authenticity and legitimacy to the release.

 Call or email reporters who attended to see if they need more information.
 Make sure they received a copy of the press release.
 Reporters may have had to miss the conference at the last minute.
-This is the way it goes; you are competing with all the other news of the day.
+After all, you are competing with all the other news of the day.
 Don’t worry.
 Send a press packet to these reporters soon after the conference and make yourself available for an interview.
 Include a photo or two from the event if you can.

 If a journalist picks up your story, thank them.
 Tell them why it was important to your organization.

-501(c)(3) organization are prohibited from directly or indirectly participating in, or intervening in, any political campaign on behalf of, or in opposition to, any candidate for elective public office.
-This includes any action that endorses, or appears to endorse a candidate.
+501(c)(3) organizations are prohibited from directly or indirectly participating in, or intervening in, any political campaign on behalf of, or in opposition to, any candidate for elective public office.
+This includes any action that endorses or appears to endorse a candidate.

-For more detailed information on 501(c)3 organizations and elections, see the guide “Elections and 501(c)3 Organizations” at ConservationTools.org.
+For more detailed information on 501(c)3 organizations and elections, see the guide “Elections and 501(c)3 Organizations.”